contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 The Wars of the Three Kingdoms

-On top of all this, Orkney suffered badly from the effects of the Wars of the Three Kingdoms between 1639 and 1653 (the kingdoms being England, Scotland, and Ireland that were part of a ‘personal union’ under Charles I).
+On top of all this, Orkney suffered badly as a result of the Wars of the Three Kingdoms between 1639 and 1653 (the kingdoms being England, Scotland, and Ireland; they were part of a ‘personal union’ under Charles I).
 Included were the Bishops’ Wars (1639-1640), the First and Second English Civil Wars, the Irish Confederate Wars, the Cromwellian conquest of Ireland and the Anglo-Scottish War of 1650–1652.
 A significant number of Orcadians were forced to join a Royalist army headed by James Graham (the Marquis of Montrose and the king’s Lord Lieutenant in Scotland).
 They had little training and were augmented by a small corps of German and Danish mercenaries.
 Early in April 1650, around 1000 men set sail from Holm in mainland Orkney for John O’Groats.
 From there, they marched for two weeks to the southern end of Sutherland.
 In the process, they failed to gain further support from the local clans.

-On Saturday, April 27, 1650, the ‘Orcadian’ soldiers met part of Cromwell’s New Model Army in Carbisdale (close to the Kyle of Sutherland).
+On Saturday, April 27, 1650, the ‘Orcadian’ soldiers met part of Cromwell’s New Model Army in Carbisdale (by the Kyle of Sutherland).
 In a quick battle, 400 islanders died (200 of whom drowned trying to escape across the Kyle Estuary).
 Another 450 were captured, many of whom were later consigned to work in lead mines.
 A small number (around 40) were released to return home as they had been conscripted and had children.
-It appears that around 100 soldiers had been able to escape the battlefield (including the Marquis of Montrose).
+It appears that around 100 soldiers escaped the battlefield (including the Marquis of Montrose).
 However, the Marquis (James Graham) was captured within a few days and executed.
 [For an account of the battle and its aftermath, see Chapter 6 in Peter Marshall’s excellent book.
 Click for an overview of the battle, and its outcomes, from The Orkney News, April 27, 2025.]

 Devilry and witchcraft, the rule of the church, and other problems

 In the final years of the 17th century, the cost of renting land continued to increase.
-The middlemen between the owners and tenants (known in the Highlands as tackmen) put up the price of land.
+The middlemen between owners and tenants (known in the Highlands as tackmen) added to the price of land.
 This had the effect of driving some tenants out of Orkney and of adding to the number of people experiencing severe poverty.
-Additionally, a poll tax was levied between 1693 and 1695 to help fund the Nine Years’ War, which was being fought against the French on the continent.
+Additionally, a poll tax was levied between 1693 and 1695 to help fund the Nine Years’ War against the French on the continent.
 As Rosemary Hebden has commented, ‘it applied to everyone except young children and those who lived “on charity”‘ and was levied in addition to various other taxes (2011: 29-30).
 Things were made worse in 1696 by one of the worst harvests experienced in Orkney.
-The result was that land fell out of use, and there was a great deal of suffering.
+The result was that a significant amount of land fell into disuse, leading to widespread suffering.
 On top of this, French boats appear to have raided Orkney at this time.

 Things can only get better – Orkney in the 1700s